 Some other significant constraints are that Datomic uses a single process to write, and after 10 billion transactions it apparently becomes unweildly.
 My intuition is that a large number of small to mid sized applications would stay well within its performance budget.
 The auditing you get for free would already have been such a life saver for a number of projects I've worked on in the past.

-I ran into a handful of quirks and frustrating moments while building my prototype, mainly stemming from Clojure's stack traces and error messages from Datomic that were challenging to unpack, but nothing I couldn't work through.
-I really hope I get a chance to work more with it in the future.
+I ran into a handful of quirks and frustrating moments while building my prototype, mainly stemming from Clojure's stack traces and error messages from Datomic that were hard to read.
+Since the language is not very widely used, it can also be much more difficult to get help with specific issues, because you're less likely to find online posts from other people who ran into them.